These light and savory Artichoke Asparagus Frittatas are perfect on the go breakfast or snack. Pair them with soup or salad for a light lunch.

 - 6 eggs

 - Heat olive oil in a large nonstick skillet.
-Add artichokes and asparagus and cook over medium heat for 5 minutes.
-Add garlic and onion powder and black pepper and continue cooking for another 10 minutes.
+Add artichokes, onions, and garlic, and cook over medium-low heat for 13-15 minutes, or until artichokes are tender.
 Set aside

 - Serving Size: 2 Frittatas